KusalPabasara/codeblast/submission-structure/Team01_sentinel/README.md

-# Project Sentinel - Team01
+# Project Sentinel - Team Gmora

 ## 🎯 Project Overview

-**Project Sentinel** is an advanced Retail Intelligence System designed to detect and prevent fraud, theft, operational inefficiencies, and poor customer experiences in real-time using multi-source data fusion from in-store sensors and devices.
+**Project Sentinel** by **Team Gmora** is an advanced Retail Intelligence System designed to detect and prevent fraud, theft, operational inefficiencies, and poor customer experiences in real-time using multi-source data fusion from in-store sensors and devices.

 ## 🏆 Unique Features